 - Center-based child care at a licensed facility near your home or campus; including access to Bright Horizons Back-up Care centers in Manhattan and in New Jersey that have dedicated back-up care capacity available to the employees of clients of Bright Horizons.

-- In-home care for healthy or mildly ill children by qualified professionals.
+- In-home care for children by qualified professionals.
 This covers up to three children of the eligible Columbia affiliate only and they all must be registered with Bright Horizons.

 - Infant Transition Program to help families welcoming a new baby into their home by providing an additional 50 hours of care that can be used until your child turns one (for a total of 200 hours of available care).
 Note: This is a separate bank of hours from regular back-up care.
 Please request to use these hours first, before your child turns one.
 To use this bank of hours, select "Special Program" at the top of the page under type of reservation.